 - Seiça, Álvaro.
 (2020, November 19).
 Instagram: #blackoutpoetry query.
 Zenodo.

 - Seiça, Álvaro.
 (2020, November 19).
 Instagram: #erasurepoetry query.
 Zenodo.

-- “Censored Books during the Portuguese New State (1934-74): Full Transcription of the Censorship Comission's Card Files”
+Seiça, Álvaro.
+(2021).
+“Censored Books during the Portuguese Estado Novo: Transcription Dataset of the Censorship Commission's Card Files (1934-74)”.
+Zenodo

 - 2018-20 Visiting Researcher at the University of California, Los Angeles.
 Advisor: Johanna Drucker.
 Duration: 2 years.
 Work: ARTDEL.

 - 2019 University of Coimbra, FCSH/Nova University Lisbon, National Archives ANTT, and the National Library of Portugal.
 Duration: 6 months.
 Work: Archival work for ARTDEL.

 - European Union ARTDEL Periodic Report: 10 pages.
 Partly available here

 - 2021: Crystal Vilenica Award 2021 Jury President, Slovenia

 - 2021- Editorial board: Hyperrhiz: New Media Cultures (USA) and peer-review ELO 2021 Exhibitions.